intelpro/CMTA/README.md

 # CMTA(ECCV 2024)
 **Official repository for the ECCV 2024 paper, "CMTA: Cross-Modal Temporal Alignment for Event-guided Video Deblurring"**

-Code and dataset will be comming soon.
+The code will be coming soon.

+## EVRB Dataset